EveryoneDestroysTheWorld/design/standards/game-modes/stage-maker/mechanics/building.md

 # Building in the Stage Maker
+## Parts
-Stage creators can build their stages with parts.
+Stage creators can add and delete parts in their stage.

-## Modifiable part properties
+### Modifiable part properties
 The following part properties are modifiable:
 * Color
 * CastShadow